-Our contractor, NBC Environment, will need permission from the property owner before they access a roof.
+The Council’s contractor, NBC Environment, will need permission from the property owner before they can access a roof.
 They also need to make sure that your roof can be accessed safely.
-Access will be by using ladders or a cherry-picker.
+Access will be via a large van mounted cherry picker or by using ladders.

 I received a treatment last year and I would like to have another treatment this year.
 Do I still need to register with NBC Environment?